ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 User-settable coefficient values (`C_power`, `C_perform`, `C_area`) of three objectives to set the direction of tuning are written in each script.
 Each coefficient is expressed as a global variable at the top of each script.  (coeffPerform=`C_perform`, coeffPower=`C_power` and coeffArea=`C_area`)
+Efforts to optimize according to the ratio of the coefficient become proportional.

 ### `config_preset`